 You aren’t fed up with adventurous British risk-takers, are you?
 So here comes another one.
 John Montagu was a British Statesman at the end of the 18th century.
 The man was a passionate and dedicated gambler, and that’s what made him so famous.
 Well, partly.
 During long gaming sessions, he demanded a slice of meat between two pieces of bread.
 What can be a better snack during a game, right?
 Oh, we’ve almost forgotten to mention that John Montagu had a title of the 4th Earl of Sandwich.
 So put two and two now.
 That’s right; the man invented the sandwich!

 Let’s have one more look at top gamblers among Royals because they aren’t saints as they’re usually described as being.
 So then, maybe only one more, although it will be the last one, we promise.
-Louis XIV was not just found of gambling, but he also brought it to a brand new level and turned it into an expensive hobby of the whole French aristocracy.
-He essentially introduced the “you can only be cool if you’re a gambler” rule and this put Versailles into a gaming frenzy.
+Louis XIV was not just fond of gambling, but he also brought it to a brand new level and turned it into an expensive hobby of the whole French aristocracy.
+He essentially introduced the “you can only be cool if you’re a gambler” rule, and this put Versailles into a gaming frenzy.

 This lady is one of the most controversial, mysterious, and charming women in French history.
 She’s often criticized for her infamous phrase “Let them eat cake” which she never actually said.
 At the same time, practically nobody knows about her gambling addiction.
 Moreover, who would you think taught her to gamble; her mother!
 She wanted to show the future queen how to earn her own money.